MicrosoftDocs/ATADocs/ATADocs/entity-profiles.md

 ---
 # required metadata

-title: Working with user profiles in the Advanced Threat Analytics console | Microsoft Docs
+title: Working with entity profiles in the Advanced Threat Analytics console | Microsoft Docs
-description: Describes how to investigate users from the user profiles screen in the ATA console
+description: Describes how to investigate entities from the user profiles screen in the ATA console
 keywords:
 author: rkarlin
 ms.author: rkarlin